sakra/FindMathematica/MANUAL.md

 If the `INCLUDE_NOTEBOOKS` option is `TRUE`, the existing documentation notebooks will be added as sources to the generated custom target.

+The option `JAVACMD` can be set to the full path to the Java runtime executable use by Apache Ant.
+It defaults to the value of `Mathematica_JLink_JAVA_EXECUTABLE`.

 The other options are passed through to the CMake command `add_custom_target`.